 INCOME STATEMENT ACCOUNTS:

 - Payroll Tax Expense

 - Wages Expense

-The most important pieces to consider are assets, liabilities, revenue and expense accounts, as having the ability to separate these accounts gives a high-level overview of a business’ financial health.
+The most important pieces to consider are assets, liabilities, revenue, and expense accounts, as having the ability to separate these accounts gives a high-level overview of a business’s financial health.

 Where does the business’ money come from?
-Sources of revenue include product and service sales, professional fees, royalties, commissions etc. Revenue that does not come from day to day business is categorized as Other Income.
+Sources of revenue include product and service sales, professional fees, royalties, commissions, etc. Revenue that does not come from the day-to-day business is categorized as Other Income.
 Chart of accounts examples that would be under revenue includes service income (e.g. training), labor income (e.g. construction), and reimbursement income (e.g. mileage).

 What payments are the business doing regularly?
 Some examples include utility expenses (gas, water, internet), and professional services e.g. legal services, insurance, and medical costs.
 An expense that is one-off is labeled as an Other Expense.
 Examples of accounts under expenses include wages expense, supplies expense, prepaid expenses, bank charges, and depreciation expenses.

 A chart of accounts is useful for any size of the business, either small businesses or larger businesses.
 It makes finding financial documents and recording financial information on the general ledger much easier and efficient.